Conservative Party (UK): 1975–1990: Margaret Thatcher

 One of Thatcher's largest and most successful policies assisted council house tenants in public housing to purchase their homes at favourable rates.
-The "Right to Buy" had emerged in the late-1940s but was too great a challenge to the Post-War Consensus to win Conservative endorsement.
-Thatcher from her earliest days in politics favoured the idea because it would lead to a "property-owning democracy", an important idea that had emerged in the 1920s.
-Some local Conservative-run councils enacted profitable local sales schemes during the late-1960s.
-By the 1970s, many working-class people had ample incomes to afford to buy homes, and eagerly adopted Thatcher's invitation to purchase their homes at a sizable discount.
+The "Right to Buy" had emerged in the late 1940s but was too great a challenge to the post-war consensus to win Conservative endorsement.
+Thatcher favoured the idea because it would lead to a "property-owning democracy", an important idea that had emerged in the 1920s.
+Some local Conservative-run councils enacted profitable local sales schemes during the late 1960s.
+By the 1970s many working-class people could afford to buy homes, and eagerly adopted Thatcher's invitation to purchase their homes at a sizeable discount.
 The new owners were more likely to vote Conservative, as Thatcher had hoped.

-Thatcher led the Conservatives to two further electoral victories with landslide majorities in 1983 and 1987.
-She was greatly admired by her supporters for her leadership in the Falklands War of 1982—which coincided with a dramatic boost in her popularity—and for policies such as giving the right to council house tenants to buy their council house at a discount on market value.
-She was also deeply unpopular in certain sections of society due to high unemployment, which reached its highest level since the 1930s, peaking at over 3,000,000 people following her economic reforms, and her response to the miners' strike.
+Thatcher led the Conservatives to two further electoral victories in 1983 and in 1987.
+She was deeply unpopular in certain sections of society due to high unemployment and her response to the miners' strike.
 Unemployment had doubled between 1979 and 1982, largely due to Thatcher's monetarist battle against inflation.
-At the time of the 1979 general election, inflation had been at 9% or under for the previous year, having decreased under Callaghan, then increased to over 20% in the first two years of the Thatcher ministry, but it had fallen again to 5.8% by the start of 1983 (it continued to be under 7% until 1990).
-The British economy benefitted in the first Thatcher ministry by tax income from North Sea oil coming on stream.
+At the time of the 1979 general election inflation had been at 9% or under for the previous year, then increased to over 20% in the first two years of the Thatcher ministry, but it had fallen again to 5.8% by the start of 1983.